TheDarkestNightRises/XRD/Blog posts/Blogpost3.md

 ## Skybox ##
 ![image](https://github.com/user-attachments/assets/b0faed82-3aab-4388-a5d5-6d3a1b17e26b)

 In Unity AR projects, a typical skybox isn’t rendered because the real-world camera feed takes priority.
-To circumvent this we added a quad where a camera will project the look of the skybox using a render material.
+To circumvent this we added a quad where a camera will project the look of the skybox using a render material. <br>
-First, a secondary `kybox Camera` is created specifically to render only the skybox, which optimizes performance by ignoring other layers.
+First, a secondary `Skybox Camera` is created specifically to render only the skybox, which optimizes performance by ignoring other layers.
 This Skybox Camera is made a child of the main AR camera so it moves and rotates together, ensuring the skybox effect stays consistent with the user's view.
 The Skybox Camera’s output is directed to a Render Texture, which is then applied to a material.
-This material, now containing the skybox view, is applied to a large quad positioned far away from the main camera, simulating a distant sky.
+This material, now containing the skybox view, is applied to a large quad positioned far away from the main camera, simulating a distant sky. <br>
 To create a beautiful skybox a procedural skybox was used.
 The values of the tint color and the ground tint were changed to simulate more of a sunset.

 ## 3D Text box ##